 Marlon Brando wears a Perfecto-style motorcycle jacket and a tilted cap as Johnny Strabler in the 1953 American crime film The Wild One (Credit: Columbia Pictures)

-The film managed to stick around in the public’s consciousness, most likely because it was one of the first films to address the growing subculture of American biker gangs.
+The film stayed in the public’s consciousness, most likely because it was one of the first films to address the growing subculture of American biker gangs.
+Biker gangs in cinema (and the leather jackets that they wear) have never been the same since.